ganeshutah/Jove/README.md

   - For_The_Public is for the general public or CS 3100 students who want more examples to look at

+* There is no secret in any of these directories!
+So, For_The_Public folks are welcome to use the contents of For_CS3100_Fall2020 (and vice-versa).

 * Under For_The_Public, there are two directories: